songololo/aiovectortiler/README.md

 Documentation: http://aiovectortiler.readthedocs.org/

-aiovectortiler is an asynchronous micro vector tile application that serves data from PostGIS.
+aiovectortiler is a Python asynchronous micro vector tile application that serves data from PostGIS.
 It is based on the [Utilery](https://github.com/tilery/utilery) package created by Yohan Boniface.

 aiovectortiler can serve vector tiles in json, [geojson](http://geojson.org) and [Mapbox Vector Tile](https://www.mapbox.com/vector-tiles/) formats.